instalar-servidor-web-xampp

 instalar-servidor-web-xampp-instalacion-5

-Once the XAMPP installation is complete, the control panel will open.
-Later we can launch it from the start menu, or make it start automatically with Windows.
+Once the XAMPP installation is finished, the control panel will open.
+Later we can launch it from the start menu, or set it to start automatically with Windows.

 The XAMPP control panel appears as an icon in the notification area, so we can access it at any time.